televator-apps/vimari/docs/safari_12.md

 7. You may now press stop in Xcode and close Xcode.
 The extension will be available even if you restart Safari.

-This was tested on High Sierra with Safari Technology Preview (version 12).
+This was tested on High Sierra with Safari Technology Preview (version 12) and on Catalina with Safari 13.0.3 (Xcode 11.2.1).
 Let us know if something is not working for you.